Kenji Matsuda

 Kenji Matsuda (松田 賢二, Matsuda Kenji) is a Japanese actor.
 Matsuda began acting in high school when a girl he had a crush on convinced him to join the theatre club.

 He later joined the sho-gekijo theatrical troupe Haiyu-Za.
-Nowadays known for roles such as Kagero in the low-budget films Shinobi: The Law of Shinobi, 2002, and its sequels Shinobi: Runaway, 2005 (not related to the 2005 film Shinobi: Heart Under Blade), Shinobi: Hidden Techniques, and Shinobi: A Way Out.
-He is probably best known in Japan for numerous roles he has played in the tokusatsu genre: starting with Kamen Rider Hibiki as Zaoumaru Zaitsuhara/Kamen Rider Zanki (as well as related characters: Buddhist monk Kamen Rider Touki in the movie special - a Sengoku-era version of Zanki - and an alternate Zanki from the Hibiki World as depicted in Kamen Rider Decade), and in Kamen Rider Kiva as Jiro/Garulu (who made a cameo appearance in Cho Kamen Rider Den-O & Decade Neo Generations: The Onigashima Warship).
-He has also appeared in a cameo in the Kamen Rider G special and has a recurring role in the series Garo: Makai Senki.
+He is known for roles such as Kagero in the low-budget films Shinobi: The Law of Shinobi, 2002, and its sequels Shinobi: Runaway, 2005, Shinobi: Hidden Techniques, and Shinobi: A Way Out.

+He is probably best known in Japan for numerous roles he has played in the tokusatsu genre: starting with Kamen Rider Hibiki as Zaoumaru Zaitsuhara/Kamen Rider Zanki and in Kamen Rider Touki in the movie special and in Kamen Rider Kiva as Jiro/Garulu.
+He did voice work in the Kamen Rider G special and had a recurring role in the series Garo: Makai Senki.
 He played the role of Raizo Gabi in Shuriken Sentai Ninninger.

-He is most internationally known, however, for his role as the butterfly knife-wielding gangster in Ryuhei Kitamura's pop culture hit film, Versus.
-He has also lent his voice to the Wii video game Dragon Quest Swords as the hero's father, Baud.
-He also play the role of Zebra from the series Toriko.
+He is perhaps most internationally known for his role as the butterfly knife-wielding yakuza in Ryuhei Kitamura's pop culture hit film, Versus.

+He did voice-overs for the Wii video game Dragon Quest Swords as the hero's father, Baud.
+He also voiced the role of Zebra in the anime adaptation of the manga series Toriko.

+Matsuda starred in the 2014 film A Courtesan with Flowered Skin.